tensorflow/docs/site/en/community/contributing.md

 * **SIG Build** focuses on issues surrounding building, packaging, and distribution of TensorFlow.
 [Mailing list](https://groups.google.com/a/tensorflow.org/d/forum/build).

-* **SIG IO** works on support for file systems and formats other than those supported in core TensorFlow, as subclasses of tf.data.Dataset and TensorFlow filesystems, and supporting code.
+* **SIG IO** works on support for file systems and formats other than those in core TensorFlow (such as Apache Ignite FS,  or Apache Hadoop SequenceFile), as subclasses of tf.data.Dataset and TensorFlow filesystems.
 [Mailing list](https://groups.google.com/a/tensorflow.org/d/forum/io)

 * **SIG Networking**  maintains network fabrics and protocols not available in core TensorFlow.
 [Mailing list](https://groups.google.com/a/tensorflow.org/d/forum/networking).